 - One holding image (JPG) for each clip delivered

 This is the minimum requirement and more content can be delivered if desired.
 These clips will appear in perpetuity on the programme website, or if rights don’t allow for this they can be removed at a specified date.
-See the Online content page for more information about the use of clips online.
+See the Programme website section for more information about how these clips are used online and for BBC Three short-form clip requirements.

 In some cases a production will be exempt from clip delivery requirements in which case the production will be informed.
 Marketing trails may also be published online.
 Timing for this depends on when the programmes promotional activity begins.